-ETF Series units are exchange-traded series of units offered by the funds.
+ETF Series units are exchange-traded series of units offered by some of the funds.
 ETF Series units of the funds are issued and sold on a continuous basis.
 There is no maximum number of ETF Series units that may be issued.

-Each fund (other than CI Alternative Multi-Strategy Fund) issues ETF Series units directly to a Designated Broker and ETF Dealers.
+ETF Series units are issued directly to a Designated Broker and ETF Dealers.
 "Designated Broker" and "ETF Dealer" are each defined in the section entitled "Responsibility for Mutual Fund Administration" in Part A of the simplified prospectus.

-The ETF Series units of the funds are currently listed on the Toronto Stock Exchange ("TSX") and investors can buy or sell such ETF Series units on the TSX through registered brokers and dealers in the province or territory where the investor resides.
+The ETF Series units of the applicable funds, other than the Unhedged Common Units of CI Auspice Broad Commodity Fund, are currently listed on the Toronto Stock Exchange ("TSX") and investors can buy or sell such ETF Series units on the TSX through registered brokers and dealers in the province or territory where the investor resides.